STORY

 EV business

-Research, development, and design of EV bikes, kickboards, etc. are carried out locally, and advanced technology is invested in the slums.
-In 2023, as the first step, we will start selling a new electric scooter "EQCO" designed by Ghanaian designer Godwin.
+Research, development, and design of electric cars, buses, scooters, etc. are conducted locally, and advanced technology is invested in slums.
+In 2023, as the first step, we will launch the new electric scooter "EQC O" designed by Ghanaian designer Godwin.

 -